PriyankaMishra2002/complex-budget-tracker-app/README.md

 project will also use speech recognition technique in which a user can speak to the app and then it will work accordingly.
-The Complex Expense Budget Tracker App is created using HTML, CSS, Java script, React JavaScript to give user a clearer and better experience while using the app.
+The Complex Expense Budget Tracker App is created using HTML, CSS, Java script, ReactJs to give user a clearer and better experience while using the app.
 The purpose of the project is to help you to keep a control of the expenses in order to manage spending of the money.